The 2025 autumn firewood collection season is open from Monday 1 September until Sunday 30 November.

 Regional specific information

-The firewood resource is a mixture of natural fall, by-product from hazard tree treatment from planned burn preparation, and a limited amount of production.
+There are 16 firewood collection areas available across the Barwon South West region for the opening of the spring collection season.
+The firewood resource is a mixture of natural fall, by-product of hazard tree treatment from planned burn preparation, and a limited amount of production.

 There are 7 collection areas in the Otways.

-Access to firewood collection areas may be disrupted at short notice due to planned burning or other forest management operations - check https://plannedburns.ffm.vic.gov.au/ for planned burns in the area.
+Access to firewood collection areas may be disrupted at short notice due to planned burning or other forest management operations.
+Additional collection areas may also be opened through the season.
+Please check the firewood collection website for updates before heading to a collection point, and check the planned burns Victoria websitefor planned burns in the area.

 Firewood collection areas may be closed if conditions become unsuitable or the resource is fully utilised.

-Determinations for the firewood collection areas in the Barwon South West region were published in the Victorian Government Gazette G9 pp288-291 27th February 2025.
+Determinations for the firewood collection areas in the Barwon South West region were published in the Victoria Government Gazette G34 21 August 2025 pp1771-1772

 Firewood plans (maps) that have been lodged in the Central Plans Office can be viewed at www.landata.vic.gov.au.

-This autumn there are 72 firewood collection areas available across the Gippsland region.
+This spring there are 70 firewood collection areas available across the Gippsland region.

-Make the most of firewood collection opportunities early in the season with most collection areas in Gippsland providing only low quantities of firewood from natural fall.
+Make the most of collection opportunities early in the season.

-We are making available firewood from storm recovery and bushfire risk reduction works where possible throughout Gippsland but the public are reminded there is no guarantee supply will remain throughout the season.
+We are making available firewood from storm recovery and bushfire risk reduction works where possible, but there is no guarantee supply will remain throughout the season.

 Access to firewood collection areas may be disrupted at times due to work on roads, tracks and strategic fuel breaks.